This is an open online live course

 Brief outline

 The central theme of this course is the analysis of multiple correlated response (or dependent) variables using GLMs and GLMMs.
-Instead of applying multiple univariate GLMMs, we will discuss multivariate GLMMs for datasets with a relatively small number of response variables and generalised linear latent variable models (GLLVMs) for datasets with a relatively large number of response variables.
+Rather than applying multiple univariate GLMs or GLMMs, we will focus on multivariate GLMMs, particularly generalised linear latent variable models (GLLVMs), for the simultaneous analysis of all variables.

 During the course, we cover a large number of exercises with examples such as trait variables from turtle hatchlings from multiple clutches, biomass data from fish species sampled at multiple sites, count data from 250 freshwater benthic species sampled at 200 sites, abundances of multiple parasite species on fish, counts of 60 different debris types in water samples, abundances of multiple spider species in traps, multiple morphometric variables sampled from honeybees, and absence/presence of diet variables from faecal samples of brown bears.